fieldrndservices/libssh2-labview/README.md

 A VI snippet of uploading a file to a remote SSH server using this toolkit:

 ![Simple SCP file upload](https://github.com/fieldrndservices/libssh2-labview/blob/master/docs/SCP-File-Upload.png)

+For more examples of using this toolkit and VIs instead of VI snippets, see the VIs in the [Examples](https://github.com/fieldrndservices/libssh2-labview/tree/master/src/Examples) source folder, or (eventually) use the [NI Example Finder](http://www.ni.com/getting-started/labview-basics/examples) in the [LabVIEW](https://www.ni.com/en-us/shop/labview.html) Development Environment after the toolkit has been installed.

 ## Dependencies